Just as Free as I am: Primary Sources from Tennessee

 Click on the images to the right to see parts of the book.

 * Fascinating excerpts from autobiographies of legendary hunter David Crockett, civil rights activist Ida B. Wells; Cumberland County doctor May Wharton; newspaper reporter Louis Brownlow; businessman James E. Caldwell; and Morris Frank, the first blind man ever led by a seeing eye dog

-* A part from Sam R. Watkins gripping Civil War memoirs
+* Sections of Sam R. Watkins' gripping Civil War memoirs

 * A transcript of an interview with civil rights leader Bernard Lafayette